 Olivia is a native of Bethlehem, raised in a log cabin right on the edge of the Bethlehem Country Club golf course.
 She spent summers dreaming of sleep away summer camps like she had seen in the movie The Parent Trap.
 Now here she is working for one right in her home town!

-The summer of 2019 will be Olivia’s first summer as part of the Copper Cannon family.
+The summer of 2020 will be Olivia’s 2nd summer as part of the Copper Cannon family.
 Before arriving at Copper Cannon, Olivia spent her time working with children and adults in the therapeutic recreation field.
 Working in the therapeutic recreation field gave Olivia experience in areas such as equine therapy, animal care, day camps and outdoor recreation.
 She received her Bachelor’s degree in Therapeutic Recreation from Utica College, and continued on to become a Certified Therapeutic Recreational Specialist.